21 Aug 2024

 Privilege bingo!
 If you’re white, a cis-male (meaning you present and identify as male), heterosexual, and don’t experience any forms of disability, you’ve hit privilege bingo!
 That means that, in the UK, our society - and its various structures – works best for you.

-While it might not feel like that, this is because those of us in positions of privilege are so used to how we experience things that we don’t recognise our way of going through the world is not universal.
+While it might not feel like that, this is because those of us in positions of privilege are so used to how we experience things that we don’t recognise our experience of the world is not universal.
 This is well explained by Reni Eddo Lodge in her book Why I’m Not Talking to White People who comes to learn how our structures make things so much harder for wheelchair users and disabled people when she has to commute carrying her bicycle.

 Being privileged means being in a position of power and using that power to challenge the structures of inequality around us, and also to transfer the power you have.
 This is being a good ally.
-Here are five tips on how you can use your privilege to be a good ally:
+Here are 5 tips on how you can use your privilege to be a good ally:

 1. Listen